 Every day our simulation centers and nursing programs are facing challenges from reduced budgets to dwindling clinical time.
-Instructors are being forced to invent methods with the material before them that will allow their students to participate in realistic patient encounters.
+When instructors are wanting to strengthen distance learners’ skills, they are forced to invent methods with the material before them that will allow their students to participate in realistic patient encounters.

-Telesimulation, the process by which healthcare simulation and telecommunications are combined to provide distant learners with the opportunity to access education, training, and assessment, has sought to meet simulationists right where they are at this pivotal moment in time (HealthySimulation, 2020).
-Not only does telesimulation offer learners an innovative approach to virtual learning, but live patients can be introduced into the simulations to heighten the authenticity and interactivity to replicate clinical experiences (Cowperthwait et al., 2021).
+Telesimulation, the process by which healthcare simulation and telecommunications are combined to provide distant learners with the opportunity to access education, training, and assessment, has sought to meet simulationists right where they are at this pivotal moment in time.
+Not only does telesimulation offer learners an innovative approach to virtual learning, but live patients can be introduced into the simulations to heighten the authenticity and interactivity to replicate clinical experiences.
 The key to fully removing the burden on simulationists’ shoulders and streamlining the process by which simulations are performed virtually is outsourcing the employment of live patients as well as the design and development of the scenario itself.
 Avkin’s latest product, AvEncounter, seeks to do exactly that.

 AvEncounter, a telesimulation product, offers nursing programs the opportunity to have realistic virtual encounters with live patients without the logistical concerns of recruiting and training a simulated participant/patient (SP) or writing the simulation scenario.
 These patients are hand-selected by the Avkin education team and trained on ASPE Standards of Best Practice (SOBP) to ensure the highest level of fidelity is being offered to learners participating in the simulation.
 Avkin’s CHSE-certified educators tailor each scenario to meet the needs of the program at hand and ensure learners are given the best possible opportunity to practice communication skills and assessments of patients in this virtual setting.
 AvEncounter targets present issues in healthcare, including vaccine hesitancy, mental health concerns, and transgender patients, among others which have directly translated to increased learners’ confidence and competence when they get to the bedside.